Otsukuri and Sashimi are the same things or different things?

 For example, when you have the traditional course dinner called “Kaiseki Ryori (会席料理)” at a traditional Japanese restaurant, the menu usually includes a plate of Sashimi.

 Because Sashimi is one of the basic menus of Kaiseki Ryori called “Ichiju-Sansai (一汁三菜: one soup and three side dishes)” where the sliced fish is also called “Otsukuri (お造り)”.

 But in the first place, Otsukuri and Sashimi are the same things?

 To get to the point, Otsukuri and Sashimi basically refer to the same thing: edible fresh raw fish slices.

 Whether we use the word, Otsukuri or Sashimi, varies depending on the place, the region, or the person.

-The word “Otsukuri (お造り)” has its origin in the Kansai region around Osaka, where the fresh slices of raw fish tend to be called Otsukuri, whereas the word “Sashimi (刺身)” originated in the Kanto region around Tokyo.
+The term Otsukuri has its roots in the Kansai region around Osaka, where a sliced raw fish plate tends to be called Otsukuri.
+Meanwhile, the word Sashimi originated in the Kanto region around Tokyo.